rcst/rim/README.md

 # TODO
 ## Usability
-- Add initialization files for customizing output display
-	- write a file maxima-init.mac
-	- place maxima-init.mac into search path or leave it inside package directory (we have to make sure that it is in the search path).
-Alternatively, we can set a MAXIMA_USERDIR to package installation directory where maxima-init.mac is located
-	- use maxima-init.mac to set the display.
-Use `:lisp [command]` to issue lisp commands
 - Workflow for working with TeX and MathML output:
 	- enable: dynamically change output display: 1d, tex, mathml
 - Add documentation